taylorren/on-china/README.md

 This is no surprise.

 I am an ordinary man.
-When I sense something not right, I want to speak out; when I know I don't have a proper place to make my voice heard, I have to choose a platform that is still available.
+When I sense something not right, I want to speak out; when I know I don't have a proper place to make my voice heard in China, I have to choose a platform that is still available.

 I don't know if I can finish this book, but I will do my best and whenever I have got something in mind, I will come and do some writing, commit them, and push them.